Velocity Model Prediction Using Generative AI for Operational Excellence

 P- and S-wave velocities of samples from published literatures are visualized in a graph, showing the variation in velocities across different samples.

-For another approach, see: Is Generative Ai Deep Learning
+See what others are reading: Is Generative Ai Deep Learning

 Applications